Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/tome-of-the-stilled-tongue.md

 aliases: ["Tome of the Stilled Tongue"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-208
+BookSource: "Dungeon Master's Guide p.
+208"
 ---
 # Tome of the Stilled Tongue
 *Wondrous Item, major, legendary (requires attunement by a wizard)*